 5. Be a Great Cheerleader

 When someone comes to you for help even though you are already drained, it says something about the person's support network.
-If we are surrounded by a strong, healthy support network, we will ask only those who have resources for assistance.
+If a strong, healthy support network surrounds us, we will ask only those who have resources for assistance.
 If we are asking someone without resources for assistance, the support network is weak.
-As a cheerleader you can help build up the support network by getting others excited about the cause.
+As a cheerleader, you can help build up the support network by getting others excited about the cause.

-Helping others when one is tired, stressed or just plain overwhelmed is not easy.
-It is possible to help, though, if we are mindful of how to approach the situation and take the needed steps so we do not take on more than we can handle.
+Helping others when one is tired, stressed, or just plain overwhelmed is not easy.
+It is possible to help, though, if we are mindful of approaching the situation and taking the needed steps so we do not take on more than we can handle.